 The majority of the silver in the coins was mined from the largest Spanish mine of the time, at Potosi in Bolivia, which was heavily worked across two centuries under punishing human and environmental conditions.
 Lead-dust released from rock crushing and ore extraction at Potosi in the 17th and 18th century has been detected in ice core samples from the ice mass of the Quelccaya ice cap in Peru; tracing through mineral contamination the activities of the Spanish colonial empire.

-As part of this research I undertook a residency earlier this year in Broken Hill, Australia’s largest historic silver mine, biomapping at a molecular level the silver in the Holey Dollars.
-As part of this research I discovered an anthropogenic link between the silver mined from Potosí, Bolivia, contained in the Holey Dollar and Broken Hill silver mining.
+As a result of research undertaken on a residency at Broken Hill, Australia’s largest historic silver mine, biomapping at a molecular level the silver in the Holey Dollars, I uncovered an anthropogenic link between the silver mined from Potosí, Bolivia, contained in the Holey Dollar and Broken Hill silver mining.
 The lead dust contamination from both Potosí and Broken Hill silver mines was found in Antarctic icecore samples.
 Lead dust with the unique isotopic fingerprint of the Broken Hill galena-based load arrived 20 years before Amundsen and Scott raced to the South Pole to claim the last un-colonised continent.

 The wall works, Yield and Erect, evoke the white-cube history of landscape display and commodification while reflecting contemporary narratives of power, economics and landownership, through the lens of Australian colonialism.